Wicket: the French costume with a strong English accent

 • A leg opening of 21cm

-Hugues de Peyrelongue, commenting on this initial silhouette of Wicket, will tell me:
+Hugues de Peyrelongue, commenting on this initial silhouette of Wicket, told me:

 In short, what makes the charm and elegance of the English style.